Ableton/ableton.github.io/linkkit/index.md

 ### User Interface Guidelines

 LinkKit includes a Link preference pane that must be added to an app's user interface.
 The appearance and behavior of the preference pane itself is not configurable, but you must make the choice of where and how to expose access to the preference pane within the app.
-In order to provide a consistent user experience across all Link-enabled apps, we have developed [UI integration guidelines](downloads/Ableton Link UI Guidelines.pdf) that provide guidance on this matter.
+In order to provide a consistent user experience across all Link-enabled apps, we have developed [UI integration guidelines (PDF)](downloads/Ableton Link UI Guidelines.pdf) that provide guidance on this matter.
 Please follow them carefully.

 Also included in this repo are [assets](https://github.com/Ableton/LinkKit/tree/master/assets) to be used if you choose to put a Link button in your app.
-All assets relating to the Ableton Link identity will be provided by Ableton and all buttons, copy, and labels should follow the [UI integration guidelines](downloads/Ableton Link UI Guidelines.pdf).
+All assets relating to the Ableton Link identity will be provided by Ableton and all buttons, copy, and labels should follow the [UI integration guidelines (PDF)](downloads/Ableton Link UI Guidelines.pdf).

 ### Link API Concepts